GabrielTurri/dt-money/README.md

 </div>

 ## About the Project
-DT Money is a expense tracking project for managing your finances with API consuming, forms, measuring performance and taking care with the accessibility using React.js.
+DT Money is an expense tracking project for managing your finances with API consuming, forms, measuring performance and taking care with the accessibility using React.js.

 ## Technologies
 * styled-components;